DarioRepoRuler/synthetic_data/README.md

 ## Installation
 The base installation procedure is explained in [this](https://www.youtube.com/watch?v=ZUX9SrPGrbk&t=302s) youtube tutorial.

-For the sake of completness the procedure is sketched here as well:
+For the sake of completeness the procedure is outlined here as well:
 - First register, download and install NVIDIA's omniverse from the [official website](https://www.nvidia.com/de-de/omniverse/).
 We have used the `free` option.
 - Within the omniverse launcher install `isaac sim 2023.1.1`, `omniverse cache 2023.1.0` and the `omniverse nucleus navigator 3.3.3`.
 - After that add a `local host` connection to the nucleus navigator this is important since it also gives you access to some isaac specific entities.

 ## Generating data
-There are different [workflows](https://docs.omniverse.nvidia.com/isaacsim/latest/introductory_tutorials/tutorial_intro_workflows.html#isaac-sim-app-tutorial-intro-workflows) within isaac sim, we are using the `python standalone` workflow for this project since we can easily controll the robot and the time stepping.
+There are different [workflows](https://docs.omniverse.nvidia.com/isaacsim/latest/introductory_tutorials/tutorial_intro_workflows.html#isaac-sim-app-tutorial-intro-workflows) within isaac sim, we are using the `python standalone` workflow for this project since we can easily control the robot and the time stepping.

 - To execute such a standalone application you first have to find the `python.sh` file which comes with the omniverse.
 It is usually located somewhere like: `/home/user_name/.local/share/ov/pkg/isaac_sim-2023.1.1/python.sh`.
 This shell script is important because it executes not only python but also sets important paths accordingly.
 - Place this repo as `user_examples` folder into the `examples` folder of isaac sim.
 This folder should be located somewhere like `/home/user_name/.local/share/ov/pkg/isaac_sim-2023.1.1/exts/omni.isaac.examples/omni/isaac/examples/`.
 The folder structure should then look like: